JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 }
 ```

 Okay, great.
-Now our objects are equivalent by value... but that's a s@$t ton of boiler plater code
+Now our objects are equivalent by value... but that's a s@$t ton of boilerplate code
 that we need to sprinkle across our code base for something as simple as making sure that two objects
 are considered equal if we're only looking at their property values.